voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

     if any
 -   `ctx.results` - a dict containing the outputs of the `execute()` method, if it has been called
+-   `ctx.spaces` - The current workspace or the state of spaces in the app.
 -   `ctx.hooks` **(JS only)** - the return value of the operator's `useHooks()` method